devAarno/lemon-server/3rdParty/lemon/readme.md

 needed to update it time-by-time as a core dependency.
-The Fossil is a great DVCS, but a poor external (additional) dependency, so it was decided to store LEMON LALR(1) parser generator in the primary repository of the Lemon Server and update it manually with a respect of the two problems (questions) described above.
+The Fossil is a great DVCS, but a poor external (additional) dependency, so it was decided to store LEMON LALR(1) parser generator in the primary repository of the Lemon Server and update it manually with a respect of the problem (question) described above.

 So, to update LEMON LALR(1) parser generator for a Lemon Server, please, follow